Search

 Arriving at SJO

-If you’re making a connection to another international flight, you can proceed directly to the next gate; if you’re connecting to a domestic flight, you’ll most likely have to pass through immigration and customs and leave the building to head to the domestic terminal next door.
+If you’re making a connection to another international flight, you can proceed directly to the next gate.
+If you’re connecting to a domestic flight, you’ll need to pass through immigration and customs and leave the building to head to the Domestic Terminal next door.

-If your final destination is San José (or anywhere else in Costa Rica and you’re traveling by land), follow the signs to the immigration and customs processing areas.
+If San José is your final destination, follow the signs to immigration and customs.
 I’ve found the lines to be excessive at times, so be prepared to spend some time waiting.

 Currency exchange